 Date: March 19, 2025 Agenda Item: 9.1.1

-Shawna Warren, Superintendent From:
+То: Board of Trustees

-Committee of the Whole Originator(s):
+From: Shawna Warren, Superintendent

-Senior Administrative Team
+Originator(s): Committee of the Whole Senior Administrative Team

-Subject: ASBA Friends of Education Award Nomination
+Subject: ASBA Friends of Education Award Nomi nation

 The Alberta School Boards' Association (ASBA) Friends of Education Award recognizes individuals or organizations that have made exceptional contributions to education within Alberta's public, Catholic and francophone school divisions.
 This prestigious award highlights those who foster learning opportunities, demonstrate leadership in education and provide meaningful benefits to students and school communities.
 The Sturgeon Public School Division Board of Trustees is proud to nominate the Jessica Martel Memorial Foundation (JMMF) for the 2025 Friends of Education Award in recognition of its transformative contributions to student well-being and community-based learning.